wayward710/indy2016/README.md

 set preferences, and then searching for EONET events by category and date.
 If you click on an event, the name and date/time of the event should appear in the top right hand corner.

-This will probably be open source, though the specific open source license hasn't yet been chosen.
+This is open source, using the Apache License (http://www.apache.org/licenses/LICENSE-2.0) to be consistent with the NASA GIBS code, some of which was reused here.

 Questions or feedback?
 Please contact Wendy Edwards ( wayward710@gmail.com).